Dasharo/docs/docs/variants/msi_z690/community-test-results.md

 - `Testing method` in which we are describing our preferred testing method.
 - `Hardware Compatible List` in which in a labelled manner we show all tests carried out by the community.
-- `Support us` - in which we describe the method of how it is possible to contribute to the development of this list.

 ## Contributing